 Skip to Content

-These are great for preparing ahead and can be used as a quick snack or breakfast on the run.
-They store in the refrigerator for up to five days, and in the freezer for up to six months.
+Egg Wraps are great for preparing ahead of time and can be used as a quick snack or breakfast on the run.
+They store in the refrigerator for up to five days, and in the freezer for up to six months wrapped in plastic wraps tied with baker’s twine or in a non-toxic food storage container

 • Recipe by: